kristianmandrup/vue2-dragula-demo/README.md

 }
 ```

-*Status*
+*Status* All test pass :)

-WIP: Needs more testing.
-Also needs a way to make visual (transition/animation) effects when doing undo/redo.
+We now just need to add some nice visual (transition/animation) effects when doing undo/redo.
 Please help make this happen!

 ### Styling